InverseLight/ValoMC/README.md

 	addpath('ValoMC/')
 ```

-where ValoMC/ is the the folder from the zip archive.
+where ValoMC/ is the the folder from the zip archive or obtained using git.

 3. Type